"Starlight In The East"

 LITTLE BABY 1966 N?

-Possible song title listed on the manuscript page of PLEDGING MY TIME, included in "Rough Songs" by Stephen Bishop - for more details see CROSS ROADS
+Possible song title listed on the manuscript page of PLEDGING MY TIME, included in "Rough Songs" by Stephen Bishop - for more details see CROSS FIRE

 LITTLE BIT OF RAIN 1974 N?
 Y

-Lyrics of this song are reported by Clinton Heylin to have been found in a notebook containing lyrics of the "Blood On The Tracks" songs, but no studio or live version is known.
-It is suggested that this is an early version of what became BUCKETS OF RAIN, released on "Blood On The Tracks" - if that’s right the song got a whole lot wetter!
-J
+Lyrics of this song are reported by Clinton Heylin to have been found in a notebook containing lyrics of the "Blood On The Tracks" songs, but no studio or live version is known

 LIVERPOOL GAL 1963 H

 Recorded at Tony Glover's home, New York, Jul 1963.
 Performed on radio in the UK in 1992 on BBC Radio Merseyside by Ormskirk duo Lennon and Hyam, introduced by John Bauldie.
-Thanks to Gil Walker for information
+Thanks to Gil Walker for information.
+Thanks also to Aaron Galbraith for information about this fan performance:

-Basement Tapes song recorded with The Band, Big Pink, West Saugerties, NY, July-September 1967
+Basement Tapes song recorded with The Band, Big Pink, West Saugerties, NY, Jul-Oct 1967

 LONELY DREAMER Bob Dylan/Clydie King?, 1984 N?